Bhavik-20/Illumio-Project/README.md

 ### Output Files

-Please refer to [this](README.md#tested-the-program-with-different-input-file-sizes) section of the README file to learn about the different output files.
+Please refer to [Tested the program with different input file sizes](README.md#tested-the-program-with-different-input-file-sizes) section of this README file to learn about the different output files.